SunTheCourier/Splatoon-2-Meme-Mod/README.md

 ## Contents!
 (Note, the mod is a work in progress and still has stuff to add onto.)

-An idea birthed in the heart of the [Splatoon Modding Hub Discord](https://discord.gg/5k4msvP), the Meme Mod is the direct result of vulgarity, MIDIs, memes, and squid kids thrown into a blender.
-With still-in-progress text edits, an extensive MIDI soundtrack conversion, hilarious dialogue, and fun innuendos, the Meme Mod turns Splatoon 2 upside down.
+An idea birthed in the heart of the [Splatoon Modding Hub Discord](https://discord.gg/5k4msvP), the Meme Mod is the direct result of vulgarity, memes, and squid kids thrown into a blender.
+With still-in-progress text edits, hilarious dialogue, and fun innuendos, the Meme Mod turns Splatoon 2 upside down.
 Download today!
 Or tomorrow!
 Or next week!
 ## How to Install

 #### DISCLAIMER: WE DO NOT TAKE ANY RESPONSIBILITY FOR WHAT HAPPENS TO YOUR SWITCH FROM USING THIS MOD.

-****1.**** Follow [this](https://guide.sdsetup.com/en/) guide to install LayeredFS.<br>
+****1.**** Follow [this](https://guide.sdsetup.com) guide to install Atmosphere.<br>

 ****2.**** Download latest from [releases](https://github.com/SunTheCourier/Splatoon-2-Meme-Mod/releases) or grab a bleeding edge build from [appveyor](https://ci.appveyor.com/project/SunTheCourier/splatoon-2-meme-mod).